MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsUpgradePolicy.md

 This cmdlet enables admins to apply TeamsUpgradePolicy to either individual users or to set the default for the entire organization.
 TeamsUpgradePolicy can be granted either on a per user basis or on a tenant-wide basis.

 IMPORTANT:  TeamsUpgradePolicy has replaced TeamsInteropPolicy.
 Components that previously honored TeamsInteropPolicy have been fully updated to honor TeamsUpgradePolicy instead.
-TeamsInteropPolicy is not honored, except if TeamsUpgradePolicy mode=Legacy.
-However, Legacy mode has been deprecated and it is no longer possible to grant TeamsUpgradePolicy with mode=Legacy.
+TeamsInteropPolicy is not honored and has been been deprecated.
 Organizations with users in Legacy mode must update their configurations to use a different mode.